evmcnb/quartz/content/Full/Labour.md

 - Latent phase - 0-3 cm dilation normally takes 6 hours
 - Active phase - 3-10cm dilation, normally 1cm/hr

+Anything less than 1 cm every 2 hours is a delay

 #### Partogram
 Women are monitored for their progress in the first stage of labour using a partogram.